vzh/gschem-grid-simulation/README.md

 Installation
 ------------
-  Copy the script *add-grid.scm* & *gafrc* to your projects' directory.
+  Copy the script *add-grid.scm* & *gafrc* into your projects' directory.

 Setup
 -----